CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 2. Click **Manage** on the Cumulus Linux Images or NetQ Images card.

-3. On the **Uploaded** tab, select the images you want to remove.
+3. On **Uploaded**, select the images you want to remove.
 Use the filter option above the table to narrow down a large listing of images.

     {{<figure src="/images/netq/lcm-images-uploaded-tab-300.png" width="700">}}